Yasi92/Happy-Pet/README.md

         #### 'Keep Shopping' Button
         - 'Keep Shopping' button on the top left of the page to navigate to the product page.
         #### 'Add' or 'Remove' Button
-        - 'Add' or 'Remove' button to add product to or remove it from the wish list accordingly.
+        - 'Add' or 'Remove' button to add a product to or remove it from the wish list accordingly.
         #### Product Details
         - Full name, image, price, category, and subcategory as links, rating, a quantity selector, and a 'Add to bag' button.
         - Since a product may have multiple images, in that case, multiple images are displayed in a carousel.
-        #### Delet/Edit links
+        #### Delete/Edit links
-        - If the user is verified as staff, the 'edit' and 'delete' links will be visible on this page to enable users edit or delete the product conviniently.
+        - If the user is verified as staff, the 'edit' and 'delete' links will be visible on this page to enable users to edit or delete the product conveniently.
-        - Once the 'delete' button is clicked, a modal will open to the screen for the user to confirm the deletion of the product for avoiding unintentional deletion of products.
+        - Once the 'delete' button is clicked, a modal will open on the screen for the user to confirm the deletion of the product for avoiding unintentional deletion of products.

         #### Add to bag form
-        - A quantity selector box that enables users to chose the number of products they are about to buy.
+        - A quantity selector box that enables users to choose the number of products they are about to buy.
         ![size and color select box](/readme-assets/img/color-size-selector.png)
-        - A select box for avaibale sizes and colors will be placed on the product form if the product is available in different colors and sizes.
+        - A select box for available sizes and colors will be placed on the product form if the product is available in different colors and sizes.
         - An outstanding 'Add To Bag' button to add the selected product to the shopping cart.
         #### Product Description
         - ![Product desciption and review section](/readme-assets/img/review-desc.png)
         - The product description is displayed in an accordion containing all details about the product.
         #### Review Section
-        - The product review section is displayed in an accordion containing rows displaying user reviews content, star rating and date of added reviews.
+        - The product review section is displayed in an accordion containing rows displaying user reviews content, star rating, and date of added reviews.
         #### Similar Products Section
         - ![similar product carousel](/readme-assets/img/sim-carousel.png)
-        - Similar products of the same category and subcategory are displayed in similar products section.
+        - Similar products of the same category and subcategory are displayed in the similar products section.
         - This section is displayed in a carousel if the number of similar products is more than 4 and, displayed in a single row if it is less than 4 items on the list.
-        - This section is slightly diffrent on mobile devices in the way that if there is more than 4 products on the list, the item cards will be displayed one by one in the carousel.
+        - This section is slightly different on mobile devices in the way that if there are more than 4 products on the list, the item cards will be displayed one by one in the carousel.
-    * The layout of the product detail page is different on mobile devices in the way that the product form and product image will be displayed on seperated rows.
+    * The layout of the product detail page is different on mobile devices in the way that the product form and product image will be displayed in separated rows.